 The Museum of the Moving Image is one of Astoria's hidden gems.
-Situated right next to Kaufman Studios—the home of Sesame Street and decades of film and television history—the museum features an amazing permanent exhibit as well as an ever-changing roster of special exhibitions, series, and events, including family movie showings and film series.
-There's something for every age range, making it a favorite go-to spot for my Queens family.
+Situated right next to Kaufman Studios—the home of Sesame Street and nearly a century of film and television history—the museum features an amazing permanent exhibit as well as an ever-changing roster of special exhibitions, series, and events, including family movie showings and film series.
+There's something for every age range, making it one of our top NYC museums to visit with kids, and a favorite go-to spot for my Queens family.

 RELATED: Best Drop-In Play Spaces for Queens Kids

-On the horizon for the museum is The Jim Henson Exhibition.
-This new, permanent exhibit will celebrate the life and work of the legendary puppeteer, artist, and film director.
-The exhibit will feature selections from the Museum's collection of Henson's work including historic puppets, costumes, and production design material donated by the Henson family.
-Other artifacts include character sketches, scripts, storyboards, behind-the-scenes footage, and more.
-In addition to this permanent exhibit, the Museum will also explore Henson's legacy through educational programming, family workshops, film screenings, and more.
-An official opening date for the gallery has not been announced; we cannot wait to check it out.
+This not-to-be-missed exhibit celebrates the life and work of the legendary puppeteer, artist, and film director.
+The exhibit displays selections from the Museum's collection of Henson's work including historic puppets, costumes, and production design material donated by the Henson family.
+Kids will love seeing Kermit the Frog, Miss Piggy, Big Bird, Cookie Monster, and Elmo.
+Other artifacts include character sketches, scripts, storyboards, and behind-the-scenes footage.

 Tips for Visiting with Kids